Staff

 Museum Manager

 As Museum Manager, Jenny continues to wear many hats.
-In addition to continuing her research and interpretation of the women's history of the house, Jenny is the organizer of Lee-Fendall's annual Spring fundraiser, Wine & Art Night.
-Jenny is the creator of the museum's World War II walking tour of Alexandria.
-She plans to continue her research in the history of the secret military intelligence facility, P.O.
+Alongside her ongoing research and interpretation of women’s history at the site, she organizes Lee-Fendall’s annual spring fundraiser, Wine & Art Night, and developed the museum’s World War II walking tour of Alexandria.
+She also plans to expand her research into the history of the secret military intelligence facility, P.O.
 Box 1142.

-Before Lee-Fendall, Jenny graduated with a degree from Bucknell University.
-In addition to the coursework, she was a lab assistant in the Classics department’s ancient glass lab.
-Her interest in studying historical objects was sparked as she sifted through bags of glass from the ancient city of Gordion, Turkey.
-Jenny recently completed the highly-regarded Graduate Certificate in Collections Management and Care from George Washington University’s Corcoran School of the Arts & Design in 2024.
+Before joining Lee-Fendall, Jenny earned her degree from Bucknell University, where she also worked as a lab assistant in the Classics Department’s ancient glass laboratory.
+Her passion for material culture began while studying fragments of ancient glass excavated from the city of Gordion, Turkey.
+In 2024, Jenny completed the highly regarded Graduate Certificate in Collections Management and Care from George Washington University’s Corcoran School of the Arts & Design.

 Publications: